 114 The Physician at the Funeral.
 (A Physician was chided for not giving timely advice when the man was alive.)
 Not linked yet

 115 The Fowler and the Asp.
 A man walking and concentrating accidentally stepped on a viper which bit him.

 116 The Crab and the Fox.
 A Crab left the seashore to feed in a meadow.
 A hungry Fox ate him up.
 The Crab probably should not have left the shore!

 117 The Camel who wanted Horns.
 The Camel complained to Jupiter about his stature relative to other animals.
 Jupiter was angry at this and that is why now Camels have shorter ears.

 118 The Beaver.
 Beavers have been hunted for their tail being medicine.
 When chased, a Beaver escaped capture by biting his tail off.

 119 The Gardener watering his Vegetables.
+(The reason why wild vegetables are more sturdy than cultivated.)
 Not linked yet

 120 The Gardener and His Dog.
 A Dog dropped into a well.
 When the Master reached in to get the Dog he thought the Master meant to push him further in.
 Stupid Dog.